ml-lab-cuny/menge_ros/README.md

 ~~~
 rosrun menge_sim menge_sim -p examples\core\tradeshow.xml
 ~~~
-4. The previous command should start the simulator with tradeshow world with as many robots as specified in the `examples\core\tradeshow\tradeshowS.xml`, the sample world files can be found the menge website or in examples.tar.gz in this repository.
+4. The previous command should start the simulator with the tradeshow world with as many robots as specified in the `examples\core\tradeshow\tradeshowS.xml`, the sample world files can be found on the Menge website or in examples.tar.gz in this repository.
-5. Press space to start the simulation, pressing space again will pause the simulation.
+5. Press space to start the simulation; pressing space again will pause the simulation.
 6. The robot in the simulator can be controlled externally using any controller than sends [Twist](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages.

 ## Robot Configuration: